Compatibility After Effects Please check exact version compatibility under the "COMPATIBILITY" tab below

 What else do I need to know?

-The 7-day trial version is limited to two limbs per comp.
-FK and Joint controllers are disabled and you cannot copy and paste customized limb layers.
+Limber is made by Steve Kirby and Mike Overbeck, and it's compatible with After Effects CC2018 and later.
+The 7-day trial version is limited to two limbs per comp, FK and Joint controllers are disabled, and you cannot copy and paste customized limb layers.
 Check out the online User Guide for more information or leave a question in the comments section here.

 What do people say about Limber?